Saravanan-Tech-Geek/Saravanan-Tech-Geek/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Full stack development
+- 🔭 Actively looking for the position of entry level full stack developer.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Full-stack development
 - 👯 I’m looking to collaborate on javascript
 - 🤔 I’m looking for help with React.js
 - 💬 Ask me about anything